Tqter/Tqter/README.md

 # Hello! 👋
-I'm **Tqter**, an Intermediate Python Developer specializing in Discord Bot Development.
+I'm **Tqter**, an Idiotic Python Developer specializing in Discord Bot Development.
 I specialize in the Programming Language **Python**.
 I am well-versed in some other languages/libraries such as discord.py, HTML, CSS, SQL, and MarkDown.

 ---